ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 2. API Key - Use a Watson IoT Platform API key from your organization

 ### Device Type
 Lists the device types that are present in your organization.
-You can also pass this value from a payload by using `msg.payload.deviceType`.
-However, values that are present in the configuration takes precedence.
+May be specified by `msg.payload.deviceType`.

 ### Device Operation
 Operations that can be performed on the device on Watson IoT Platform.
-For more information, see the devices API documentation.
-You can also pass the value from a msg by using `msg.operation. `
-The following values are supported:
+For more information, read the [Watson IoT Platform documentation](https://console.ng.bluemix.net/docs/services/IoT/index.html).
+May be specified by `msg.operation.xxx` where `xxx` values supported are:

 *	GetAll
 *	Create
 *	Get